dillonkearns/talks/types-without-borders/types-without-borders.md

 - `"Hello [object Object]!"`
 - Explicit assumptions are nice (e.g. `Result`)
-- No assumptions is best!
+- No assumptions is best

 ^ Explicit is better.
 Still assumptions.